iyah4888/SIGGRAPH18SSS/README.md

 number = {4}
 }
 ```
+This code is for protyping research ideas; thus, please use this code only for non-commercial purpose only.

 # Credit
 The part of the base codes (the tools in the "deeplab_resnet" directory) are borrowed from [(Re-)implementation of DeepLab-ResNet-TensorFlow](https://github.com/DrSleep/tensorflow-deeplab-resnet#using-your-dataset)